symbol/symbol-docs/source/glossary.rst

       The most basic transaction used to send mosaics and messages between two accounts.
 Read :doc:`more <concepts/transfer-transaction>`.

     VRF
-      VRF allows multiple instances of a routing table to exist in a router and work simultaneously.
-All potential harvesting accounts must link to a VRF public key by announcing a VrfKeyLinkTransaction.
-The key is then used to randomize block production and leader/participant selection.
+      VRF stands for verifiable random function.
+All potential harvesting accounts must link to a second public key by announcing a VrfKeyLinkTransaction.
+The key linked is then used to randomize block production and leader/participant selection.

     XYM
       The native currency of the Symbol blockchain.